Datatamer/tamr-client/docs/user-guide/pandas.md

 df = pd.DataFrame.from_records(filter_dataset_to_pandas(my_dataset, ['City', 'new_attr']))
 ```

-Note that upserting these records would overwite the existing records and attributes, and cause loss of the data
+Note that upserting these records back to the original Tamr Dataset would overwite the existing records and attributes, and cause loss of the data
 stored in the unloaded attributes.

 ## Upload Dataframe as Dataset